 About The PUBLIC Silo Trail

 PUBLIC Art in the Wheatbelt : In March 2015 as part of FORM’s PUBLIC festival of art and ideas, internationally renowned artists HENSE (USA) and Phlegm (UK) transformed eight CBH Group grain silos into iconic works of art dramatically responding to the unique landscape of the Wheatbelt town of Northam.
-The silos were painted each at a height of 35 metres (an area of roughly 5500 square feet) over 16 days and using around 740 litres of paint, creating Australia’s first silo mural and contrasting wildly with the regional environs of Northam, a sun baked heritage town with a population of 6, 580.
+The silos were painted each at a height of 35 metres (an area of roughly 5500 square feet) over 16 days and using around 740 litres of paint, creating Australia’s first silo mural.

 PUBLIC Art In Ravensthorpe : In August 2016 acclaimed Fremantle-based artist Amok Island created PUBLIC Art in Ravensthorpe’s Six Stages of Banksia baxteri, a 25 metre high wildflower inspired mural painted across three CBH Group silos in Ravensthorpe, Western Australia.
-The project, which entailed 31 days, 338 litres of paint and countless trips up and down the silos in a knuckle boom, is the second in a series of monumental mural artworks on grain silos delivered by FORM in partnership with CBH Group over the last 18 months.
-The first, in the Wheatbelt community of Northam in March 2015, was Australia’s first silo mural project.
+The project, which entailed 31 days, 338 litres of paint and countless trips up and down the silos in a knuckle boom, is the second in a series of monumental mural artworks on grain silos delivered by FORM in partnership with CBH Group over the past three years.

 Curious about what PUBLIC has been up to in the past?
 Check out FORM’s previous work: